-Easily the world’s biggest nation in terms of land mass, in fact Russia is over twice the size of Canada and spans 9 different time zones.
-Despite its size, the climate and soil condition of this huge nation have left Russia with very little agricultural industry, instead it is a land rich with natural resources like coal, gas, and oil, with notable mining reserves of gold and platinum.
+Easily the world’s biggest nation in terms of landmass, in fact, Russia is over twice the size of Canada and spans 9 different time zones.
+Despite its size, the climate and soil condition of this huge nation has left Russia with very little agricultural industry, instead, it is a land rich with natural resources like coal, gas, and oil, with notable mining reserves of gold and platinum.

-However Russia isn’t just about terrain, the country boasts plenty of tourist attractions and historic sites, as well as buzzing nightlife and amazing dining in its major cities.
-Most of these attractions can be found in the two principle cities, Saint Petersburg and Moscow.
+However Russia isn’t just about the terrain, the country boasts plenty of tourist attractions and historic sites, as well as buzzing nightlife and amazing dining in its major cities.
+Most of these attractions can be found in the two principal cities, Saint Petersburg and Moscow.
 Here you will find vibrant, youthful communities and an alternative culture scene, side by side with a rich core of traditions, culture and history.
-Despite the size of this nation it still remains massively misunderstood by the rest of the world, with many still thinking back to stereotypes and rumours from the cold war , iron curtain, and the time of the Soviet States.
-Modern day Russia is a country very much open and interested in new technology and contemporary living, ready and willing to embrace all cultures of the world.
+Despite the size of this nation it still remains massively misunderstood by the rest of the world, with many still thinking back to stereotypes and rumours from the cold war, the iron curtain, and the time of the Soviet States.
+Modern-day Russia is a country very much open and interested in new technology and contemporary living, ready and willing to embrace all cultures of the world.

 Teaching English in Russia

 There is no shortage of TEFL jobs in Russia, in fact, native English teachers are highly sought after in Moscow and St Petersburg.
 Many young Russians are desperate to learn English to a high standard, it offers them the opportunity to build a career with a large corporation, work in the booming tourist and oil industries, or simply start a new life abroad.
 However, the state education system can leave a lot to be desired and most motivated Russians will turn to private English language schools for help.
 The language schools of the big cities tend to have regular vacancies for TEFL teachers and will often employ a mix of local tutors and native speaking TEFL teachers.